MichaelOC05/car-dealership/README.md

 ## Inventory:

     Steps in Order to Create a Manufacturer:
-    - Select Inventory from the home nav bar
     - Select New Manufacturer from the nav bar
     - On the form type in the name of the manufacturer and click the Create button
     - In order to make sure a new manufacturer has been created click on Manufacturers in the nav bar